ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/data-layout-basics.md

 } object_t;
 ```

-This is an example struct, of course actual simulations will add more information per object, for example: other identifiers, volume information, a pointer to a 3D model for display purposes, boundary information, or even quantum wavefunctions representation.
-That is beyond the scope of this LP, but most such software uses the same principle, regardless if it's a game or a molecular dynamics simulation.
+These are example data structures.
+Actual simulations have more information per object.
+Extra information may be additional identifiers, volume information, a pointer to a 3D model for display purposes, boundary information, or even representations of quantum wavefunctions.
+The details are beyond the scope of this Learning Path, but most software uses the same principle, regardless if it's a game or a molecular dynamics simulation.

-The core of such a program is the main `for` loop which changes the positions and velocities of the objects in tiny amounts and updates them multiple times per second, thereby giving the notion of movement.
+The core of the program is the main `for` loop which changes the positions and velocities of the objects in tiny amounts and updates them multiple times per second, thereby giving the notion of movement.

-For the purpose of this LP, you will be able to test and run such a loop yourself and also measure the performance of this loop.
-Consider this program:
+In this Learning Path, you will be able to compile and run loops and measure performance.

+Use a text editor to copy the code below and save it in a file named `simulation1.c`

 ```C
 #include <stdint.h>